readthedocs/readthedocs.org/docs/user/localization.rst

      the same repository and how to keep the translations updated on time.

 By design each ReadTheDocs project can only be build in one language.
-In order to support multiple transaltion of the same doc you need to foolow these 2 steps:
+In order to support multiple transaltion of the same doc you need to follow these 2 steps:
 - Create a project for each translation.
 For example, if you have a project called ``myproject`` using ``English`` language, and you want to translate it to *Spanish*, you need to create a new project called ``myproject-spanish`` and set the language